elsampsa/valkka-examples/docs/pitfalls.rst

 Turns off swap and sets maximum allowed read/write socket sizes to 2 MB.

 Receiving socket size can be adjusted for each live connection with the associated *LiveConnectionContext* (see the tutorial).
-For an example how to do this, refer to **valkka.api2.basic.BasicFilterChain**

 FAQ
 ---